Love your Heart

 - take two readings, one minute apart

-Other risk factors include stress, smoking, excess alcohol consumption, age, hormones, diabetes and genetics.
-If you have more than one risk factor, your odds of developing heart disease are not just increased – they are multiplied!
 The good news is that we have control over some of these risk factors by eating a heart-healthy diet, getting and staying active and keeping track of changes in our blood pressure and cholesterol.
-It’s never too late to begin improving your heart health and you have already started by understanding your risks.
+It’s never too late to begin improving your heart health and you have already taken the first step – improving your heart health knowledge by understanding your cardiovascular risk factors.
+Your approach to wellness will go a long way to help determine your outcome.